WBDK

+History

-The station went on the air as WOMA on 5 November 1986 on the 96.5 MHz frequency by D & M Broadcasting.
-The station struggled for years and was sold in 1989 to Wheeler Broadcasting in Shawano, WI, who slowly introduced country music format by mixing it with its then-oldies format and progressed to make it all-country.
+The station went on the air as WOMA on November 5, 1986, on the 96.5 MHz frequency by D & M Broadcasting.
+The Docket 80-90 station and was probably the first one of these stations to go on the air.
+The station struggled for years and was sold in 1989 to Wheeler Broadcasting in Shawano, Wisconsin, who slowly introduced country music format by mixing it with its then-oldies format and progressed to make it all-country.
 Due to the large distance of other Wheeler Broadcasting holdings in relation to WOMA, Wheeler unloaded it to Nicolet Broadcasting in 1992 for $150,000.

-Sale and changes

-Shortly after the sale, offices were moved to Luxemburg, Wisconsin to be closer to Green Bay, Wisconsin.
-The format changed to a "soft oldies" (Big Bands/Adult Standards of the 1940s through the 1960s).
+Shortly after the sale, offices were moved to Luxemburg, Wisconsin, to be closer to Green Bay.
+The format changed to a "soft oldies" (big bands/adult standards of the 1940s through the 1960s).
 The frequency was later changed to 96.7 MHz in order to increase their broadcast range and call sign changed to the current WBDK.